blueavenue/forknote-pool/README.md

 Then upload file apache2.conf to /etc/apache2 to enable CORS Headers.

-### Pool-Running
+### Pool-Mining for Beginners

 - Please start first the dameon and simplewallet (on VPS-Server with the Pool) to create a new pool address (switch with command screen).
 And start only the daemon on second VPS.
 Add the pool address to your pool config.json.
-Then type: killall screen  and follow these instruction:
+If you use forknote, then use forknote.exe (Windows) or forknoted (Linux) instead of yourcoind.exe / yourcoind.
+Then type: killall screen  and follow these instruction for Linux:

 ```
  VPS-Server (1) where is the pool:

  Go to your coin-folder (e.g. /home/user/yourcoin)
  Type Screen and then:
- $ ./forknoted --config-file configs/yourcoin.conf --log-level 5
+ $ ./yourcoind --config-file configs/yourcoin.conf --log-level 5
  Ctrl + A + C (to open new screen tab)
  $ ./simplewallet --config-file configs/yourcoin.conf --wallet-file yourwallet --password yourpassword --set_log 5 --wallet-rpc-bind-ip 127.0.0.1 --wallet-rpc-bind-port 8085
  Ctrl + A + C